TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 # Sprint Overview – 2025‑08‑19 (Part 5)

-In this sprint we continued our methodical march through the NoPixel resources directory.
+In this sprint we continued our methodical march through the original resources directory.
 After handling driving schools and tests in the previous sprint, the next group of resources mostly contained client‑only features or simple event relays.
 However, the **weed